opencost/opencost/README.md

 You can deploy Kubecost on any Kubernetes 1.8+ cluster in a matter of minutes, if not seconds.
 Visit the Kubecost docs for [recommended install options](https://docs.kubecost.com/install).

-Compared to building from source, install from Helm is faster and includes all necessary dependencies.
+Compared to building from source, installing from Helm is faster and includes all necessary dependencies.

 ## Contributing